Self Harm is Not Suicide

 The Differences Between Self Harm and Suicidal Behavior

 |Purpose||Done to avoid suicidal impulses||Done with the intent to die|

 Self-harm can lead to suicide when it is no longer an effective method of coping with feelings of stress or trauma.
 In a crisis situation, self-harmers who have become desensitized to pain may view a suicide attempt as less frightening.
 Because self-harm can lead to suicide, it is important that every patient that self-harms be evaluated for suicide risk.

-Self-harm, in general, is any act of bodily harm, but it is often demonstrated through acts of self-mutilation, like cutting oneself with razors or burning oneself with cigarette lighters.
-The severity of self-mutilation can be such that medical treatment and hospitalization may be required.
+Self-harm, in general, is an act of bodily harm, but it is often demonstrated through acts of self-mutilation, like cutting oneself with razors or burning oneself with cigarette lighters.
+The severity of self-mutilation can be such that medical treatment and hospitalization may be necessary.

-Someone who is to self-harming behaviors is often secretive about it.
+Someone who engages in self-harming behaviors is often secretive about it.
 Fear of being confronted causes them to hide their actions and cover up any evidence of self-mutilation.
-Many sufferers report their self-harm behavior as ‘ritualistic’, just as with drug addicts and alcoholics.
+Many sufferers report their self-harm behavior as ‘ritualistic’, just as with drug abuse and alcoholism.

 The process of self-harming generally begins with experiencing a powerful emotion (such as rejection and a resulting self-hatred) followed by a desperate need to “cleanse” oneself of the unbearable feelings.

 The sufferer will feel some pain when they first inflict physical harm on their body, but this pain is tempered by an immediate feeling of relief that floods the senses, when the first cut is drawn or first burn, is inflicted.
 The sufferer will carry on mutilating his or her body until these emotions have been completely extinguished.

 Meanwhile, the body will suffer the natural reaction of the release of adrenaline that occurs along with physical harm.
 This can be found in that extinguishing of emotion and the “high” which self-harmers feel.